ydb-platform/ydb-rs-sdk/README.md

     })
     .await?;

- // it will print "sum: 2"
+ // this will print "sum: 2"
  println!("sum: {}", sum);
     return Ok(());
 }